guillaume-philippon/slam-v2-cli/README.md

 Configuration
 =============

-After installation, you need to edit slam-env file to modify SLAM_LOCATION and SLAM_USERNAME to match your SLAM installation.
+After installation, you need to edit the slam-env file to modify SLAM_LOCATION and SLAM_USERNAME to match your SLAM installation.

     username@box$ cat slam-env